-In addition to my social media educational work on Tourism Currents, I speak and hold workshops, training sessions and webinars about the social Web to a variety of audiences including journalists, tourism and economic development experts, public relations and marketing professionals and Chambers of Commerce.
+In addition to my social media educational work at Tourism Currents, I speak and hold workshops, training sessions and webinars about the social web to a variety of audiences including journalists, tourism and economic development experts, public relations and marketing professionals, and Chambers of Commerce.

 As a certified Navy Master Training Specialist, I’ve had many years of “podium time” covering topics from the most interesting to the, well, pretty doggone dull (but I make them interesting.)

 There is a reason that I’m often scheduled as the luncheon or post-lunch speaker….I keep audiences awake and engaged!

 When presenting, I prefer to go live to the web from my laptop to demonstrate tech and social media concepts, but I can also whip up the traditional slide deck and even (gasp!) speak quite comfortably without any audio/visual assistance at all.

 - Get More Out of Your 24 Hours: Create More Content in Less Time — Better content marketing with less time and effort, and how to get more posts out of your online content using video and photos.